2404-Organ-Segmentation/Segementation_GUI/README.md

 # Segementation_GUI
-GUI program for using trained segmentation models.
+Proof of concept GUI program for using trained segmentation models.

 ## Usage
 Run the command `python setup.py install` from the corresponding directory to install packages \